quochungphp/scratchpay-test/README.md

 ## Redis cache

 - For now, I'm using redis lab instead of redis docker local, bc vercel is not support docker
-- Let me use test env variable in .env
+- Please use local docker or testing by example APIs at line 67
-- I have noe more time to migrate vercel to gitlab CI with more security in deploment
+- Please update .env like .env.local before test in local

 ```bash
   docker-compose -f docker-compose.redis.yml up -d